revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring MVC.md

 </details>

 ---
-18. What is difference between `applicationContext.xml` and `*-servlet.xml` in Spring Framework?
+18. What is the difference between `applicationContext.xml` and `*-servlet.xml` in Spring Framework?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)